General Dentists in Atlanta, GA

 • Provide a soft food diet of soups and similar foods, and avoid any foods that are hard or crunchy.

-• If your child is experiencing any mild pain or discomfort, ibuprofen and other over-the-counter pain medications for kids are affective.
+• If your child is experiencing any mild pain or discomfort, ibuprofen and other over-the-counter pain medications for kids are effective treatments

-• If any swelling occurs where the extraction tooth place and in the jaw, place a cold pack on the side of the mouth where the swelling is occurring.
-If this selling does not subside, please call our team for guidance.
+• If any swelling occurs at the site of the extraction or in the jaw, place a cold pack on the side of the mouth where the swelling is occurring.
+If the swelling does not subside, please call our team for further guidance

-Speak with our team at Children’s Dentistry of Atlanta today to learn more about why kids may require extractions.
+Speak with our team at Children’s Dentistry of Atlanta today to learn more about pediatric tooth extractions.

 Oral Cancer Screenings

 At Children’s Dentistry of Atlanta, our team isn’t just passionate about helping your child achieve and maintain a healthy smile – we’re passionate about promoting overall health and wellness and helping kids get excited about their health!
-Our team knows that oral health is closely tied with other medical conditions, and that oral health is a strong indicator of overall health.
-Oral cancer screenings should always be a part of routine dental exams for kids, as early signs of oral caner can be identified at an early age when there’s the best chance of being able to minimize or eliminate these symptoms.
-Even if your child is experiencing no symptoms of oral caner whatsoever, it’s always a good idea to rule out oral cancer and ensure that your child is safe from this serious condition, which can often manifest without any symptoms.
-Parents can look for the below signs to identify potential oral cancer:
+Oral health is a strong indicator of overall health.
+Oral cancer screenings are a part of routine dental exams for kids, as early signs of oral caner can be identified at an early age when there’s the best chance of being able to minimize or eliminate these symptoms.
+Even though oral cancer is rare in children, there are signs to look for that can identify potential oral cancer:

 Our team at Children’s Dentistry of Atlanta has years of experience in performing oral cancer screenings and possesses the skills and tools needed to perform effective and convenient screenings to help protect your child from this serious condition.
 While rare, if a child possesses early warning signs of oral cancer, these signs can often be most effectively addressed when caught at an early age.